-Be aware that if you share information with the following contacts, considered responsible employees, they are mandated to share any prohibited conduct with the Office of Institutional Equity, and your issue will not remain private and confidential.
+Be aware that if you share information with the following contacts, considered IROs, they are mandated to share any prohibited conduct with the ECRT Office, formally known as the Office of Institutional Equity, and your issue will not remain private and confidential.

-In Robotics, responsible employees that must report any misconduct include:
+In Robotics, IRO employees that must report any misconduct include:

 - Kimberly Mann, Unit Administrator